librariesio/documentation/index.md

 Everything in Libraries.io begins with [package managers](/packagemanagers.md).
 On a regular basis, background tasks find new or updated libraries from each of those packages managers.
 Each library is stored as a project, alongside any data we can gleam from the package manager.
 If the package manager provides a link to a hosted revision control service like GitHub, then Libraries.io fetches yet more data from there.

-Using the collected data, we then calculate the [SourceRank](/overview#sourcerank), which is used to index the project in search results.
-Next, we highlight any issues regarding updates, deprecated versions, yanked or deleted libraries, license incompatibilities, etc.
+Using the collected data, we highlight any issues regarding updates, deprecated versions, yanked or deleted libraries, license incompatibilities, etc.

 If you'd like an overview of the project, including a description of each of the repositories in the Libraries.io organisation and how they work together, then check out our [overview](/overview.md).